 How long is paternity leave in Hong Kong?

-Hong Kong’s statutory paternity leave is 3 days (expected to be increased to 5 days, effective date to be confirmed).
+Hong Kong's statutory paternity leave is 5 days (it increased from 3 days in January 2019).
 While this is the legal minimum, some employers may offer more: 14 days is among the most generous paternity leaves seen in Hong Kong.

 Am I eligible to take paternity leave in Hong Kong?